 Your guided tour throughout the historic dirt roads of Daufuskie Island will no doubt help you grow an appreciation for true island lifestyle.
-This 2.5 hour tour will give you a more broad understanding of who has inhabited Daufuskie Island over the years and you will also get a glimpse in to how Daufuskie Islanders exist today on a bridge-less remote island that does not host a single grocery store.
+This 2.5-hour tour will give you a broad understanding of who has inhabited Daufuskie Island over the years and you will also get a glimpse in to how Daufuskie Islanders exist today on a remote island.

 What is provided: Golf cart and cold bottled water

 What to bring: Hat, sunglasses, sunscreen, bug spray, and shoes you don’t mind getting a little dirty since majority of the roads on the island are dirt.